mwanakijiji/rrlfe/docs/index.rst

 rrlfe
 =====

-This software package can either generate a metallicity calibration from real or synthetic spectra of RR Lyrae variable stars, or apply to it low-resolution (R ~2000) spectra spanning 3911 to 4950 angstroms.
+This software package can either

+#.
+1. Apply a metallicity calibration to low-resolution (R ~2000) RR Lyrae spectra spanning 3911 to 4950 angstroms
+#.
+2. Generate a metallicity calibration anew, from real or synthetic spectra

 The calibration builds on that of `Layden 1994 <https://ui.adsabs.harvard.edu/abs/1994AJ....108.1016L/abstract>`_.
-See paper `Spalding et al. 2023 MNRAS 527:828 <https://academic.oup.com/mnras/article/527/1/828/7326007>`_ for details about how the calibration was made, and for further scientific information.
+See paper `Spalding et al. 2023 <https://academic.oup.com/mnras/article/527/1/828/7326007>`_ for details about how the calibration was made, and for further scientific information.
 Please cite the paper if you do use this calibration or software.

 Logo art by `Anna McElhannon <https://www.linkedin.com/in/annamcelhannon>`_